hftbattle/documentation/en/local_pack/data.md

 The script downloads the file *data.zip* and unzips it into the *data* folder.

-To test the strategy on with the complete day data you should change the value of the field “day” "{{ book["data.full_day"] }}"  in the configuration file
+To test the strategy on with the complete day data you should change the value of the field “day” "{{ book["data.full_day"] }}" in the configuration file.